 - Extensive practical training in our on-campus dog agility and fenced “off-leash” areas, as well as field work in selected off-campus environments

 - Self-selected placement(s) in the canine industry

-- Highly experienced lecturers who continue to work closely with industry and are experts in the fields of animal behaviour, health and welfare, and practical dog training
+- Highly experienced lecturers who continue to work closely with industry and are experts in the fields of animal behaviour, management and welfare, and practical dog training

 - On-campus individual kennel areas for safe housing of dogs

 To be eligible to apply for this programme, you must have arranged regular access to a suitable dog (as approved by Unitec's specialist dog trainers).
 To ensure a safe and effective learning environment for you and for your dog: